-canonization that reserved the authority for both processes to the pope and laid down a specific procedure that was largely unchanged until the papacy of John Paul II.33 Most post-Tridentine bishop-saints were canonized under these new rules; Carlo Borromeo, canonized in 1610, is the notable exception.
-The new rules stipulated that no one could be beatified if a public cult of sanctity already existed, as this challenged papal authority, and thus the first phase of beatification determined if veneration had already begun.34 Assuming no cult existed, the next phase was an investigation into the virtues of and miracles performed by the Servant of God.35 For beatification, at least two miracles were required, while four-with eyewitnesses-were preferred; most cases presented many more.
+Although it is clear that the various religious entities involved in canonization processes and the creation of hagiographies had always used their discretion to construct a particular image of individual saints, in the seventeenth century the Church became more explicitly controlling of the process of recognizing new saints.
+In 1625, Pope Urban VIII issued decrees on beatification and canonization that reserved the authority for both processes to the pope and laid down a specific procedure that was largely unchanged until the papacy of John Paul II.
+Most post-Tridentine bishop-saints were canonized under these new rules; Carlo Borromeo, canonized in 1610, is the notable exception.
+The new rules stipulated that no one could be beatified if a public cult of sanctity already existed, as this challenged papal authority, and thus the first phase of beatification determined if veneration had already begun.
+Assuming no cult existed, the next phase was an investigation into the virtues of and miracles performed by the Servant of God.
+For beatification, at least two miracles were required, while four-with eyewitnesses-were preferred; most cases presented many more.

 Once the local promoters compiled the testimonies, they sent everything to Rome to be examined by the Congregation of Sacred Rites, staffed by cardinals and other officials.
 The crucial figure at this stage was the promoter of the faith, often called the "devil's advocate."
+His case for the apostolic process.
+This stage was overseen by a member of the Congregation of

-His task was to raise doubts about the case to ensure the Church did not make a mistake in the recognition of new saints.
-His doubts, called animadversiones, were sent to the promoters of the case for the apostolic process.
-This stage was overseen by a member of the Congregation of Rites and involved collecting more testimonies, typically focused on miracles and often included the exhumation of the Servant of God's body.
+1 task was to raise doubts about the case to ensure the Church did not make a mistake in the included the exhumation of the Servant of God's body.
 The new testimonies and responses to the animadversiones were returned to Rome for examination and hopefully approval.
-If the Congregation approved, the case went to the pope, who could finally issue a decree of beatification.
+If the

+2 recognition of new saints.
+His doubts, called animadversiones, were sent to the promoters of the beatification.
 This could not take place until fifty years had passed since the Servant of God's death, though in some cases this could be accelerated.